 As to the argument on which the dispute is founded, I know little about it.
 Much has been said and written on both sides, but who has a judgement capacious and clear enough to decide?
 The great moving principles which actuate both parties are much hid from vulgar eyes, like mine; nothing but the plausible and the probable are offered to our contemplation.
 The innocent class are always the victim of the few; they are in all countries and at all times the inferior agents, on which the popular phantom is erected; they clamour, and must toil, and bleed, and are always sure of meeting with oppression and rebuke.
 It is for the sake of the great leaders on both sides, that so much blood must be spilt; that of the people is counted as nothing.

-The European American utopia having failed, James sets out for a Native American utopia; while his praise of the Indians reflects idealizing and troubling stereotypes, his flight from an encroaching civilization to a supposedly simpler nature is prophetic of so many later ambiguous fictional heroes and heroines in American literature, from Hester Prynne and Ishmael and Huck Finn all the way to the creation of another bilingual Old World savant fleeing revolution—Humbert Humbert.
+The European American utopia having failed, James sets out for a Native American utopia; while his praise of the Indians reflects idealizing and troubling stereotypes, his flight from an encroaching civilization to a supposedly simpler nature is prophetic of so many later ambiguous fictional heroes and heroines in American literature, from Hester Prynne and Ishmael and Huck Finn all the way to a character created by another multilingual Old World savant fleeing revolution—Humbert Humbert.

 D. H. Lawrence characteristically heckles Crèvecoeur in Studies in Classic American Literature for posing as a natural man without acknowledging nature’s (and thereby his own) darkness.
-But this is only true if you neglect the Letters as a fictional design, a set of carefully-wrought missives from a utopia gone wrong, narrating the breakdown of an ideal man in an ideal world, Franklin’s wisdom and Jefferson’s idyll (and something of Rousseau’s philosophy) giving way to Brockden Brown’s and Poe’s perversity, neoclassical pastoral darkening to Gothic horror.
+But this is only true if you neglect the Letters as a fictional design, a set of carefully-wrought missives from a utopia gone wrong.
+The Letters narrate the breakdown of an ideal man in an ideal world.
+Franklin’s wisdom and Jefferson’s idyll give way to Brockden Brown’s and Poe’s perversity.
+Neoclassical pastoral darkens to Gothic horror.
 The book’s own doubleness—its guise of plain-spoken truth concealing its status as fiction—tells us that its values and its politics cannot be taken at face value.
 It should be read as a novel: the first attempt, and a persuasive one, at a great American novel.